mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ship of any size can dock with a space station.
-This is achieved through the use of docking arms and clamps, which are assumed to be purchased and installed during the construction of the space station’s hull.
+This is achieved through the use of docking arms and clamps, which are assumed to be purchased and installed during the construction of the space station's hull.

 The largest space stations are capable of receiving ships within internal bays.
 This provides ships with